What is the best food for aquarium fish?

 When we have a dog, cat, or rodent, the task is easier, but when it comes to fish, which aren't great travelers and can be extremely difficult to transport, we'll need a plan and some organization to properly care for them while we're away.
 Below, we provide some tips for caring for your fish while on vacation.

 - Fish food on vacation: In case you didn't know, there are solutions on the market that can provide quality food for your fish while you're away.
 There are specialized foods that last from a weekend to 14 days.
 It's usually a food block that dissolves in the water, so it works like a fish food dispenser, but not exactly.
 It provides food continuously.
-It's a good option because it doesn't pollute the water and our fish will be well-fed during our absence.
+It's a good option because it doesn't pollute the water, and our fish will be well-fed during our absence.

 - Install a timer: Fish, like humans, need a day and night cycle, so installing a lighting timer can be a great ally, not only on vacation, but also when you're at home.

-- Have a fishkeeper: Do everything you can to arrange for someone to care for your fish while you're away.
+- Have a caregiver: Do everything you can to arrange for someone to care for your fish while you're away.
 While there are ways to manage this without anyone present, it's always good to have the peace of mind that someone is looking after your fish to handle any eventuality.